bluekeyes/go-gitdiff/README.md

 7. When parsing mail-formatted patch headers, leading and trailing whitespace is always removed from `Subject` lines.
 There is no exact equivalent to `git mailinfo -k`.

+8. When applying patches, the library enforces limits on binary patch sizes by default that are not enforced by `git apply`.
+Clients may disable these limits at the risk of allowing significant memory allocation when processing untrusted patches.